Manual DNS settings

 Follow our domain set up instructions, Once this is done, we will publish default DNS records (see above) for your domain.
-You can then use the Settings → Domains, edit your domain, then change the DNS records for your domain to whatever you want.
+You can then go to Settings → Domains, edit your domain, and change the DNS records for your domain to whatever you want.
 Currently we support creating A, MX, CSV, CNAME, SRV, TXT and SPF records.
 We may add more in the future.

 Wildcard DNS records